IIIF/cookbook-recipes/recipe/0182-geolocated-simple-manifest/index.md

 id: 182
 layout: recipe
 tags: [maps, geolocate, annotation]
-summary: "Geolocate a Manifest to specific Point coordinates."
+summary: "Make a geographic Web Annotation to geolocate a Presentation API 3 Manifest to a geographic point."
 ---

 ### Use Case